 Correct: The library acquired 5 new mystery novels, 12 new desktop computers, and 17 new periodicals.

 Style Guides May Have Slightly Different Rules for Writing Numbers in Words

 Let's complicate things a bit, shall we?

-Your ultimate authority will always be a style guide, but in the absence of one, following the rules outlined above will help you be consistent in your use of numbers in writing.
+Your ultimate authority will always be a style guide, but in the absence of one, following the rules outlined above will help you stay consistent in your use of numbers in writing.